Windsor (village), New York

 Windsor is a village in Broome County, New York, United States.
 The population was 916 at the 2010 census.
 It is part of the Binghamton Metropolitan Statistical Area.

-The Incorporated Village of Windsor is located near the middle of the Town of Windsor and is the principal settlement in the town.
+It is located near the middle of the town Windsor, and is the principal settlement in that town.
 The village is east of Binghamton.

 History

 Windsor is the site of the historic Seneca village of Onaquaga, which was one of 40 destroyed by the Continental Army in October 1778 during Sullivan's Expedition.

 In 1830, the new village was founded as a commercial settlement, and it soon outstripped its rival to the north, Ouaquaga.
 The village was incorporated in 1896.

 The Windsor Village Historic District was listed on the National Register of Historic Places in 1980.
 The Jedediah Hotchkiss House was listed in 1982.

 Geography

 According to the United States Census Bureau, the village has a total area of 3 sqkm, of which 2.8 sqkm is land and .2 sqkm, or 6.15%, is water.

-Windsor is on the west bank of the Susquehanna River and is located on Interstate 86/New York State Route 17 at the junction of New York State Route 79.
+Windsor is on the west bank of the Susquehanna River and is located along the conjoined Interstate 86 and New York State Route 17 at the junction of New York State Route 79.